benjamin-recht/benjamin-recht.github.io/_posts/2016-06-16-hyperband.md

 ![Comparison of methods on CIFAR-10](/assets/hyperband/cifar10-compare.png)
 ![Comparison of methods on SVHN](/assets/hyperband/svhn-compare.png)

 These results are pretty shocking.
 Successive halving finds a decent solution in a fraction of the time of the other methods.
 It also finds the best solution over all.
+On SVHN, it finds the best solution in a third of the time of the other methods.
 And, again, the protocol is just 7 lines of python code.
 This work suggests that a powerful way forward on hyperparameter tuning is to pursue more enhancements and optimizations of pure random search.